awsdocs/aws-cdk-guide/doc_source/get_ssm_value.md

 ------

-## Reading Systems Manager Values at Synthesis Time<a name="ssm_read"></a>
+## Reading Systems Manager values at synthesis time<a name="ssm_read"></a>

 It is sometimes useful to "bake in" a parameter at synthesis time, so that the resulting AWS CloudFormation template always uses the same value, rather than resolving the value during deployment\.

 To read a value from the Systems Manager parameter store at synthesis time, use the [valueFromLookup](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ssm.StringParameter.html#static-value-wbr-from-wbr-lookupscope-parametername) method \(Python: `value_from_lookup`\)\.
-This method returns the actual value of the parameter as a [Runtime Context](context.md) value\.
+This method returns the actual value of the parameter as a [Runtime context](context.md) value\.
 If the value is not already cached in `cdk.json` or passed on the command line, it will be retrieved from the current AWS account\.
 For this reason, the stack *must* be synthesized with explicit account and region information\.

 ------
 #### [ TypeScript ]